 Here’s the stuff I use.

 Before I started using this brand of henna, I used a brand that I got from Whole Foods called Surya Henna Brasil.
 I switched because it contains ethoxydiglicol and methylpyrrolidone.
 These ingredients are NOT recognized as safe in Europe.
-I like Light Mountain Henna because it’s natural and environmentally friendly.
+I like Light Mountain Henna because it’s natural, makes my hair shiny and gives it lots of volume, and it’s environmentally friendly.

 Henna comes from a plant called lawsonia inermis.
 The leaves are dried and powdered to make henna powder.
 It’s green and smells like grass.

-The first and most important thing you should know before you even consider using henna is that you can’t just use any kind of hair dye once you’ve used henna.
-You should definitely go to a professional.
+The first and most important thing you should know before you even consider using henna is that you can’t just use any kind of hair dye or bleach once you’ve used henna.
+Henna penetrates deep into the hair shaft and makes it very difficult to remove.
 Most hair stylists cringe when they hear the word henna but there are some who can help you.

 If you’re ready for something that’s natural and actually healthy for your hair then henna is the way to go.

-The Light Mountain Henna box includes a cap, gloves, and instructions so all you need is distilled water, a glass pot, a ceramic or plastic bowl, a wooden spoon, and some Saran (plastic) wrap.
+The Light Mountain Henna box includes a cap, gloves, and instructions so all you need is distilled water, a plastic comb, a glass pot, a ceramic or plastic bowl, a wooden spoon, and some Saran (plastic) wrap.

-The second thing you should know about using henna is that it needs to cure before application.
+The second thing you should know about using henna is that some types of henna need to cure before application.
 This means that after you add the boiling water to the mixture you need to mix it, cover it, and let it sit for at least 30 minutes.
 The time varies for other henna colors.

 The instructions say that you can add spices to help cover the smell up.
 I added ginger and no such luck.
 Still smelled like a horse stable but it’s a small price to pay for beautiful hair.
 Plus, the smell goes away after 2-3 days and you can cover it a bit with some essential oils like lavender.